 Emperors Under Threat

-Christmann’s latest competition win comes a week after scientists recommended that emperor penguins be classified as Vulnerable to extinction.
-A review of more than 150 studies, published in Biological Conservation, argues for greater protections if the penguins are going to survive the predicted effects of global warming and sea-ice loss.
+Christmann’s 2019 WPOY competition win came just after scientists recommended that emperor penguins be classified as Vulnerable to extinction.
+A review of more than 150 studies, published in Biological Conservation, argued for greater protections if the penguins are going to survive the predicted effects of global warming and sea-ice loss.
 In Christmann’s own words:

 “The emperor penguins’ main habitat is the sea ice.
 Climate change is threatening this habitat as warmer water causes the sea ice to form later in the year and break up earlier.
 While raising their chicks or undergoing their molt, the ground is literally taken away under the penguins’ feet.
 When we were filming in Atka bay in 2017 we could see some of the birds climbing up the snow ramps that had formed between the sea ice and the ice shelf.
 After having climbed onto the ice shelf they would stay there even until after the sea had ice broken up.
 Whether it was sheer luck or an adaption in their survival strategy is unclear to me, but it was remarkable behaviour and ultimately saved their lives.”